mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/networking/index.md

 # IPtables

-Konvoy can be configured to automatically add `iptables` the rules outlined below.
+Konvoy can be configured to automatically add `iptables` with the rules outlined below.

 Control Plane nodes: